GAM-team/GAM/wiki/Users-Chat.md

 By default, chat spaces of all types are displayed.
 * `types <ChatSpaceTypeList>` - Display specific types of spaces.

-When listing Chat Spaces, the Chat API does not return the `accessSettings` field; if you need to see this fieldf, add `showaccesssettings` to the command.
+When listing Chat Spaces, the Chat API does not return the `accessSettings` field; if you need to see this field, add `showaccesssettings` to the command.
 This requires an additional Chat API call per chat space of type `SPACE` to get the `accessSettings` field.